go-surreal/som/README.md

 go run github.com/marcbinz/som/cmd/somgen@latest <input_dir> <output_dir>
 ```

-The package `github.com/marcbinz/som` is a dependency for the project in which the generated client code is used.
+The package `github.com/marcbinz/som` can be considered an invisible dependency for your project.
+All it does is to
-So it must be added to the `go.mod` file accordingly.
+generate code that lives within your project, but the package itself does not need to be added to the `go.mod` file.

 ### Versioning